parthy/NRE/README.md

     b) Otherwise, execute `build.sh <arch>`, where `<arch>` is either `x86_32` or `x86_64`.
 This builds the cross compiler.
 Thus, it will take a few minutes :)
-3. To checkout NOVA, please do a `git submodule init && git submodule update` in the root directory of the repository.
+3. To checkout the submodules, please do a `git submodule init && git submodule update` in the root directory of the repository.
 4. Before you continue, choose the target and build-type that you want to use:
     `export NRE_TARGET=(x86_32|x86_64) NRE_BUILD=(debug|release)`